bomonike/telemetry/README.md

    * Telemetry from robots running ROS2
    * Telemetry from wrist bands built from a micro:bit

-REFERENCE: “Telemetry” is not a topic listed per se in Arvix.org.
+REFERENCES: “Telemetry” is not a topic listed per se in Arvix.org.
 However, related topics in Computer Science are: Databases, Performance, Numerical Analysis, Systems and Control, etc.

 ## System components